rfcx/guardian-software/README.md

     6. Save and then Start
     7. Put the IMEI Number with 15 digit
 6. Make sure that Orange Pi do not connect to PC.
-7. Click OK and then connect Orange Pi to PC immediately.
+7. Click OK and then connect Orange Pi to PC immediately (be quick else the device will not be detected in time and you will have to disconnect/start again).
 8. In Vysor, go to Settings -> About Phone -> Status and scroll down to verify that IMEI number you entered during the flashing process is shown there.
 (If there is an error then repeat step 5).

    ![](docs/images/checkimei.png?raw=true)